Lecture 7

 • It does not lose information from your main data.frame (x) and simply attaches extra information (y) when it exists.

-• Try it outClasswork 9: Thinking Relationally: Joining Tables.
+• Try it outClasswork 9: ETL Process in R.

 Big Data

-• Big data and analytics are likely to be significant components of future careers across various fields.
+• Big data and analytics are key components shaping the future across industries.

 Kilobyte kB 10³